ashleighrae/dopabeans/README.md

-# Cozmos
+# Dopabeans
-DECO3500 - Social &amp; Mobile Computing
+This github project has been produced as a response to assessment item four in the course DECO3500 - Social &amp; Mobile Computing at the University of Queensland.

-## Contents Guide
-This file will provide a guide to the contents of the repository, providing a hyperlinked overview for the project and structure of your documentation.
+From the beginning of this project, our team set out to explore how we could make communication and creation of friendships easier for adults with ASD.
+As a result, our design team developed what we think to be a viable solution by going through an iterative design and prototype process to understand and build a product based on the needs of our users.

+## Project Overview & Struture
+This repository consists of the source code for the prototype showcased at the trade show  and a wiki document where all documentation can be read.

 ### Link to Source Code
 https://github.com/ashleighrae/dopabeans